 Stacking the gear is a nice work out and well deserved after the baguettes and French pastries.

 And they’re off . . .

 The first leg to the Solent is underway.
 These are home waters, relatively speaking, for Greg and Hannes.
 It should be interesting to see how the fleet handles the crossing and the Solent itself and whether any local knowledge pays off . . .

-Sunday morning saw the procession out of the harbor to the start of the Normandy Channel Race.
+Sunday morning saw the procession out of the harbor and north through the canal to the start of the Normandy Channel Race.
 Here are a few photos:

 From the race village and Caen earlier in the week:

 Live Coverage of the Start on Sunday morning

 An unprecedented 52’ of live TV coverage on FRANCE 3 for the race start